 Jasmine and her husband Byron bring home $7,000 per month.
 They still find themselves $500 short every month, even after cutting every possible expense.
 Suze gives Jasmine some advice that's pretty hard to swallow.

-Dan, who's 56, asks Suze if he can afford to spend $21,000 on a used Honda S2000.
+Tez, who's 37, asks Suze if he can afford to spend $3,000 to take a tour of Japan.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.

 If you are feeling pressure to join the gift-buying herd, take heed to this holiday action plan by Suze Orman before you shop.